mgrechanik/aco-workshop-for-tsp/README.md

 composer install
 ```

-14) That is all, application is ready to be used, just go to the next address in your web browser
+14) That is all, application is ready to be used, just go to the next address in your web browser:

 http://aco.front/

 ---